 Another interesting observation about this experience is that I noticed I wanted to blame others in the class for not taking care of me.
 How dare they not stop what they were doing and attend to me!!
 My inner probation officer just joined the case.

-It would be easy for me to say that they “should” have helped, and maybe if you were in my class you would have, but that doesn’t allow me not to take responsibility for my own needs.
+It would be easy for me to say that they “should” have helped, and maybe if you were in my class you would have, but pushing it on someone else, doesn’t allow me to take responsibility for my own needs.
 In the end, I am the one who is the feeler of the pain, not them.
 I am the one who decided I was “strong enough” to make it through.
 I am the one who has to live with my broken nose.

 Yes we would all like to have people who take care of us, and need friends and family that do, but we have to watch our own problematic patterns that masquerade as independence and blame.
 Those habitual ways of behaving hurt us ,and we make ourselves prisoners of our own pain.